ecerami/ml_learn/notes/titanic.md

 This is probably not too surprising given that most 2nd and 3rd class passengers have missing Cabin values; so, this may just really be a proxy for the already existing Pclass column.

+# Experiment #9

+Found the best age cutoff to be 13.

+Executing GridSearch to determine best SVC parameters.
+  - Best Parameter:  C --> 2
+  - Best Parameter:  kernel --> rbf
+  - Best score:  0.8327600276191074

+Kaggle scoere:  0.77511 (but, this does not beat 0.78229 for age as continous.)
+So, not sure this was worth it.